Do Shrooms Go Bad? Shelf Life, Storage & Potency Test (2025 Guide)

 Light Exposure

+UV and visible light break down psilocin and psilocybin, forming inactive degradation products.
 Studies show that exposure to direct sunlight for just a few hours can significantly reduce potency.

 Moisture and Temperature